AlexanderBarbu/HTB-Academy/HTB Academy.md

 ---
 >[!NOTE]
-	At the time of writing this, my goal is to eventually finish all of the paths and certifications that HTB can provide, however that will take time, so at the time of reviewing this document some stuff may be incomplete.
+	At the time of writing this, my goal is to eventually finish all of the paths and certifications that HTB can provide, however that will take time, so at the time of reviewing this document some units may be incomplete.